Microtan65/PClock/README.md

 7. Blocks (POST animationc/7)
   * Displays the time as a series of blocks in an analogue clock's hours positions.
   * Each full block represents a full hour.
-  * Each block is made up for 9 pixels, so each pixel represents 6 minutes past the hour.
+  * Each block is made up of 10 pixels, so each pixel represents 5 minutes past the hour.

 8. Blank display (animationc/1)
   * Displays nothing.
 Used for turning the clock off (see below)